SiliconLabs/wiseconnect/examples/featured/low_power/twt_tcp_client/readme.md

     - **twt_enable**:  1- Setup ; 0 - teardown
     - **twt_flow_id**: range 0-7 or 0xFF
     - **twt_req_params**: Structure with parameters in case of setup and NULL in case of teardown.
     - **wake_duration**: This is the nominal minimum wake duration of TWT.
-This is the time for which DUT will be in wake state for Transmission or reception of data.
+This is the time for which DUT will be in wake state for transmission or reception of data.
 Allowed values range is  0-255.
-    - **wake_duration_unit**: This parameter defines unit for wake_duration.
-Allowed values are  0 (256uS) and 1 (1024uS).
+    - **wake_duration_unit**: This parameter defines the unit for wake_duration.
+Allowed values are  0 (256 uS) and 1 (1024 uS).
-    - **wake_duration_tol**: This is the tolerance allowed for wake duration in case of suggest TWT.
+    - **wake_duration_tol**: This is the tolerance allowed for wake duration in case of Suggest TWT.
 Received TWT wake duration from AP will be validated against tolerance limits and decided if TWT config received is in acceptable range.
 Allowed values are 0-255.
     - **wake_int_exp**: TWT Wake interval exponent.
 It is exponent to base 2.
 Allowed values are 0 - 31.
-    - **wake_int_exp_tol**: This is the allowed tolerance for wake_int_exp in case of suggest TWT request.
+    - **wake_int_exp_tol**: This is the allowed tolerance for wake_int_exp in case of Suggest TWT request.
 Received TWT wake interval exponent from AP will be validated against tolerance limits and decided if TWT config received is in acceptable range.
 Allowed values are 0 - 31.
     - **wake_int_mantissa**: This is the TWT wake interval mantissa.
 Allowed values are 0-65535.
-    - **wake_int_mantissa_tol**: This is tolerance allowed for wake_int_mantissa in case of suggest TWT.
+    - **wake_int_mantissa_tol**: This is tolerance allowed for wake_int_mantissa in case of Suggest TWT.
 Received TWT wake interval mantissa from AP will be validated against tolerance limits and decided if TWT config received is in acceptable range.
 Allowed values are 0-65535.
     - **implicit_twt**: If enabled (1), the TWT requesting STA calculates the Next TWT by adding a fixed value to the current TWT value.
 Explicit TWT is currently not allowed.
     - **un_announced_twt**: If enabled (1), TWT requesting STA does not announce its wake up to AP through PS-POLLs or UAPSD Trigger frames.
-    - **triggered_twt**: If enabled(1), at least one trigger frame is included in the TWT Service Period(TSP).
+    - **triggered_twt**: If enabled(1), at least one trigger frame is included in the TWT Service Period (TSP).
-    - **twt_channel**: Currently this configuration is not supported.
+    - **twt_channel**: Currently, this configuration is not supported.
 Allowed values are 0-7.
     - **twt_protection**:  If enabled (1), TSP is protected.
 This is negotiable with AP.
 Currently not supported.
 Only zero is allowed.
     - **restrict_tx_outside_tsp**: If enabled (1), any Tx outside the TSP is restricted.
 Else, TX can happen outside the TSP also.
     - **twt_retry_limit**: This is the maximum number of retries allowed, if the TWT response frame is not received for the sent TWT request frame.
 Allowed values are 0 - 15.
-    - **twt_retry_interval**: The interval, in seconds, between two twt request retries.
+    - **twt_retry_interval**: The interval, in seconds, between two TWT request retries.
 Allowed values are 5 - 255.
     - **req_type**: This is the TWT request type.
       - 0 - Request TWT
       - 1 - Suggest TWT
       - 2 - Demand TWT

-    Below is the sample TWT setup API call.
+    The following is the sample TWT setup API call:

     ```c
       status                          = sl_wifi_enable_target_wake_time(&twt_request);